 Authors: Please use the following prompt to describe the overall goal of your protocol in a single statement of no more than 40 words.

-The overall goal of this (insert methodology type; ex. - procedure, experiment, surgical intervention) is to (insert goal here e.g. observe the effect of your treatment on cell migration using wound healing assays).
+The overall goal of this non-invasive thermal probing method (insert methodology type; ex. - procedure, experiment, surgical intervention) is to determine the thermal properties of leaves in a contact free manner. (insert goal here e.g. observe the effect of your treatment on cell migration using wound healing assays).
 (Intro)

 B. Required Interview Statements (Said by you on camera.
 Don’t forget to smile!)